fornewfork/Riru/README.md

 # Deprecated

-All Riru users and Riru modules should migrate to Zygisk.
+All Riru users and Riru modules should migrate to Zygisk.1

 # Riru